raspberrypilearning/your-codeclub-story/en/step_2.md

 ## Step 2: Answer the writing prompts

 Choose **two or three** of these prompts, or use the ones your club leader has chosen.
-You don’t need to answer them all — just pick the ones that feel most ‘you’.
+You don’t need to answer them all — just pick the ones that feel most ‘you’:

+### Writing prompts
 --- task ---
-### Writing prompts

 * What’s the coolest thing you’ve ever made in our Code Club?
 * What makes our Code Club different from any other?